 In 1862 and 1863 the United States Army imported a recorded 13,263 Lefaucheux model 1854 pinfire revolvers.
 10,000 of these were a direct order from Eugène Lefaucheux’s company by the Army’s purchasing agent, Col. G.L Schuyler.
 Lefaucheux was also supplying Italy a large order at the same time as well as other customers.
 The other 3,263 were gathered from various gun dealers and suppliers in the United States and Europe.
 There is also an unknown amount of pinfire revolvers that the Confederate Army imported.

-This gun has Eugene Lefaucheux’s French makers mark on it to the left of the serial number and the top of the barrel is inscribed: “INVon E. LEFAUCHEUX BREVETE PARIS”
+This gun has Eugene Lefaucheux’s French makers mark on it to the left of the serial number.

-Overall this is a neat example of a French, Lefaucheux model 1854 revolver with the American Civil War connection and with an interesting grayish patina that is a little different than most.
+Overall this is a great example of an original French, Lefaucheux model 1854 revolver with the American Civil War connection.